EmbersArc/EiCOS/README.md

 After successfully calling `solver.solve()`, the solution can be accessed by calling `solver.solution()`.

 To update the problem parameters, call `solver.updateData(G, A, c, h, b)`.
 Using this method instead of constructing a new problem can save a lot of time, especially for larger problems.
-However, zhe sparsity pattern and dimensions must be the same as they were when the problem was first constructed.
+The only restriction is that the sparsity pattern and dimensions must be the same as in the original problem.

 ### Dependencies
 * `Eigen` for linear algebra functionality